Adrian-G-C/08-homework/createdREADME.md

 - [Questions](#questions)

 ## Description
-readme generator
+create a readme generator

 ## Installation
-install dependencies like inquirer
+install inquirer

 ## Usage
-create a read.me
+to generate a readme

 ## License
-This application is covered under the .
+This application is covered under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing
 undefined

 ## Tests
-node index.js
+index.js

 ## Questions
-For any additional questions, you can reach out to me via [GitHub](https://github.com/adrian-g-c) or email me at email@me.com.
+For any additional questions, you can reach out to me via [GitHub](https://github.com/adrian) or email me at adrians email.